A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Regular LB-spaces

 Let us now look at exact structures.
-As $\LBr$ is pre-abelian, Theorem \ref{PROP-MAX} yields that the stable kernel-cokernel pairs form the maximal exact structure on $\LBr$.
-In order to characterize its members, we need the following four lemmas; the first one is well-known, we only recall it for easier reference later on.
+As $\LBr$ is preabelian, Theorem \ref{PROP-MAX} yields that the stable kernel-cokernel pairs form the maximal exact structure on $\LBr$.
+In order to characterize its members, we need the following four lemmas; the first is well-known, we only recall it for convenient reference later on.